leo-bogert/bumblebee-multiscreen-tools/README.md

 # Verify signature of most recent tag.
 Don't use this repository if there is no valid one!
 git verify-tag "$(git describe)"
 # IMPORTANT: As lots of the settings are still hardcoded first review the screen-switching script
-# for whether it matches your machine's display resolution, XAUTHORITY, etc.:
+# for whether it matches your machine's display resolution, DisplayPort, XAUTHORITY, etc.:
+# TODO: Make easily configurable
 nano ~/.bin/bumblebee-multiscreen-tools/switch-screen
 # Add bumblee-multiscreen-tools to $PATH so you can run the scripts from anywhere
 cp -i --preserve=all --no-preserve=links .bashrc .bashrc.default